m-clark/confusionMatrix/README.md

 <br>

-A hopefully straightforward re-implementation inspired by the `caret` package to simplify input and return ‘tidy’ results with as few dependencies as possible.
-The goal is to provide a wealth of simple(\!) summary statistics that can be calculated from a single confusion matrix.
+Given predictions and a target variable, provide numerous statistics from the resulting confusion matrix.
+The goal is to provide a wealth of summary statistics that can be calculated from a single confusion matrix, and return **tidy** results with as few dependencies as possible.

 ``` r
 library(confusionMatrix)